yasmin-aumeeruddy/snl-kube-health/README.md

 `kubectl describe pods`

+*Note: to make your terminal full screen, double click the terminal heading

 This command shows the details for both pods.
 The IP addresses for the nodes that the pods are deployed on are listed in the output.
 Look for the IP address that is stated next to the label **Node:** for each pod.
 For example, in the following case, the IP address would be **10.114.85.172** for the name deployment and **10.114.85.161** for the ping deployment.

 ```